 After all, you need someone who can think proactively for you, not someone who forces you to push them day in and day out to get your work done!
 Only a track record of working many years for tough customers from across the world, and across industries, can prove this to you before you actually start working with a vendor.

-At Mot Juste, if we may toot our own horn just a little, we emphatically tick all five boxes!
+At Mot Juste, if we may toot our own horn just a little, we emphatically tick all four boxes!
 Do get in touch with us for a marketing communication plan that suits you, and meanwhile please take a look at our profile and portfolio.